Manazuru, Kanagawa: Climate

-Manazuru has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Manazuru has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Manazuru is 14.2 °C. The average annual rainfall is 2144 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.7 °C, and lowest in January, at around 4.2 °C.

 Demographics

-Per Japanese census data, the population of Manazuru peaked around the year 1970, and is now slightly declining.
+Per Japanese census data, the population of Manazuru peaked around the year 1970 and has declined since.

 History

 As with the rest of Ashigarashimo District, the area now comprising modern Manazuru was part of Sagami Province under control of the later Hōjō clan in the Sengoku period, and part of Odawara Domain during the Edo period.
 During this time, it was known for high quality stones for construction.
 After the Meiji Restoration, Manazuru was established as a village in 1889 with the establishment of the modern municipalities system.
-On October 1, 1927 Manazuru village was elevated to town status.
+On October 1, 1927, Manazuru village was elevated to town status.
 On September 30, 1956, neighboring Iwa village was merged into Manazuru.
 A proposal to merge Manazuru into neighboring Yugawara was overwhelmingly rejected by a citizen's referendum in 2005.

 Government

 Manazuru has a mayor-council form of government with a directly elected mayor and a unicameral town council of 11 members.
 Manazuru, together with neighboring Yugawara, contributes one member to the Kanagawa Prefectural Assembly.
 In terms of national politics, the town is part of Kanagawa 16th district of the lower house of the Diet of Japan.

+In November 2023, a mayoral candidate called "AI Mayer" hoped to be the first AI-powered officeholder in Japan.
+This candidacy was said to be supported by a group led by Michihito Matsuda.

 Economy

 Traditionally, the industry characterizing Manazuru was the mining of Komatsu stone (ja) dating back to Middle Ages.
-The economy of Manazuru is now based on tourism, and as a summer resort area, promoting itself as the "Japanese Riviera", claiming to losely resembles the Mediterranean coast of France and Italy.
+The economy of Manazuru is now based on tourism, and as a summer resort area, promoting itself as the "Japanese Riviera", claiming to loosely resembles the Mediterranean coast of France and Italy.
 The town also functions as a bedroom community for nearby Odawara.
 The hilly, stony peninsula is not suited for agriculture, but cultivation of mikan and commercial fishing also contribute to the local economy.